onzfonz/comp227/src/content/3/en/part3c.md

 mongoose.connection.close()
 ```

-In the code above the <i>mongoose.connection.close()</i> command will get executed immediately after the <i>Person.find</i> operation is started.
+In the code above the `mongoose.connection.close()` command will get executed immediately after the `Person.find` operation is started.
-This means that the database connection will be closed immediately, and the execution will never get to the point where <i>Person.find</i> operation finishes and the <i>callback</i> function gets called.
+This means that the database connection will be closed immediately, and the execution will never get to the point where `Person.find` operation finishes and the `callback` function gets called.

 The correct place for closing the database connection is at the end of the callback function: